Aubrey-Scott/Turret/README.md

 An additional major change was the addition of a function that reduces the speed at which the servos turn, the original application of the code was for a very light and small device to turn very small increments.
 The additional weight range of movement caused the turret to move unexpectedly when turning at full speed.

+PLEASE feel free to view pictures of the working turret as well as the STLS on my linkedin: www.linkedin.com/in/aubrey-scott-8289b1166